mhasko/groupgames/README.md

 ---

 To install, clone the repo and run npm install to install the libraries.
-You will then need to create a file in the root called .riotConfig.json.
-It's contents should be a json object in the format:
+You will then need to create a file in the root called .env It's contents should be a key/value pair in the format:

-{
-  "riotAPIKey":"$YOUR_CUSTOM_RIOT_API_STRING_HERE"
-}
+riotAPIKey = $YOUR_CUSTOM_RIOT_API_STRING_HERE

 replacing $YOUR_CUSTOM_RIOT_API_STRING_HERE with your Riot API key obtained at https://developer.riotgames.com/